 There is a \$30.00 fee to request your original Sh'or Yoshuv transcript.
-No transcript will be issued until all outstanding debts have been paid.
 Transcripts can be obtained through calling or emailing the Registrar's Office.

 ACADEMIC PROGRAMS

 UNDERGRADUATE PROGRAM

 Sh'or Yoshuv Rabbinical College offers a five-year undergraduate program leading to a First Talmudic Degree.
 A range of challenging courses are offered in the following fields of study: Bible; Talmud; Mishna; Codes (Halacha); and Philosophy.
 Texts are studied in their original languages, while the language of instruction is English.
 The student is also expected to develop and master the art of character development and introspection.
 At the end of his undergraduate course of studies, the student is well prepared to continue in the graduate division.